davenquinn/xenoliths/paper/text/figure-captions.md

 measured xenolith pressure--temperature constraints [see @sec:model_bias].

 ##cross_sections
-Cross sections showing the evolution of southern California during subduction of a large oceanic plateau during the late Cretaceous, and underplating of Farallon-plate mantle nappes during slab rollback.
+Cross sections showing the evolution of southern California during the subduction of a large oceanic plateau during the late Cretaceous, and underplating of Farallon-plate mantle nappes during slab rollback [after @Saleeby2003; @Luffi2009; @Chapman2010].

 ##neogene_sections
 Schematic cross-sections showing potential scenarios for modification of the marginal mantle lithosphere at the end of subduction in the early Miocene.
-**A**: Migration of the East Pacific mantle upwelling beneath the continental margin, forming a slab window and causing wholesale replacement of sub-Salinia mantle lithosphere with abyssal material.
+(a) Migration of the East Pacific mantle upwelling beneath the continental margin, forming a slab window and causing wholesale replacement of sub-Salinia mantle lithosphere with ascended asthenosphere.
-**B**: Translation of the Monterey plate stalled slab along the former subduction megathrust to a current position beneath the California Coast Ranges [after @Pikser2012]
+(b) Translation of the Monterey plate stalled slab along the former subduction megathrust to a current position beneath the California Coast Ranges [after @Bohannon1995]
-**C**: Translation of Monterey plate fragment along Hosgri fault after following slab breakoff in the Transverse Ranges region.

-##monterey_plate
-Schematic representation of the Monterey plate dangling slab scenario for the origin of the sub-Salinian mantle lithosphere as envisioned by @VanWijk2001 and @Pikser2012, among others.
+(c) Mantle lithosphere beneath the Crystal Knob eruption site composed of underplated Farallon plate mantle nappes reheated at their base by the Neogene slab window.
+The Monterey plate fragment is translated along the Hosgri fault from the Transverse Ranges region, to have its lithospheric column juxtaposed with previously underplated Farallon-plate mantle lithosphere.